Thinking of investing in property?

 Annual rental divided by the Purchase price multiplied by 100 gives you your Rental yield.

-Once you start to investigate rental yields, make sure you’re clear on the options in front of you.
-For instance, are you being shown the gross yield – before bills and expenditure – or net yield where these costs have been accounted for?
+Once you start investigating rental yields, ensure you’re clear on the options in front of you.
+For instance, are you being shown the gross yield – before bills and expenditure – or the net yield where these costs have been accounted for?

 If you haven’t got the full capital required, you’ll need a specific buy-to-let mortgage, so find out how much a mortgage lender is willing to offer you.
-All lenders will want to see your sums and make sure that your rental income will more than cover your monthly mortgage repayments.
+All lenders will want to see your sums and ensure that your rental income will more than cover your monthly mortgage repayments. investing in property

 2. Get sound advice

-Get the right advice before doing anything, preferably from an experienced property investor who has been in property investment for several years.
-That way, you’ll be getting advice from an expert who understands the demands (and pitfalls) of the current market.
-They can give you the relevant information on the different property investment strategies such as Buy-to-Let, Buy-to-Flip and a whole host of other options available to you.
+Get the right advice before doing anything, preferably from an experienced, licensed property consultant who has been involved in property investment for several years.
+That way, you’ll get advice from an expert who understands the current market's demands (and pitfalls).
+They can give you the relevant information on the different property investment strategies such as Buy-to-Let, Buy-to-Flip and a whole host of other options available.

 3. Decide how involved you want to be

-Ask yourself questions about the type of property you’re looking for and where, bearing in mind your finances:
+Ask yourself questions about the type of property you’re looking for and its location, bearing in mind your finances:

 - Over what timescales do you hope to profit from your investment?